Cancer-associated weight loss

 (for example, tumors may physically interfere with food chewing, swallowing, and digestion process) and some may be

-related to the side effects of cancer treatment (for example, some drugs cause nausea and vomiting).
+related to the side effects of cancer treatment (for example, some chemotherapy drugs cause nausea and vomiting, and

 The severity of weight loss will depend on the tumor type, the stage of the disease and will also vary from one pet to

-pulmonary and cardiovascular function, and ultimately death.
-Proper nutrition while undergoing cancer treatment is
+cardiovascular function, and ultimately death.
+Proper nutrition while undergoing cancer treatment is essential to maintain

 There are three basic sources of energy found in food: proteins, carbohydrates (sugars) and fats.
 Many commercial pet